Jennifer singing at 32:30

 I was raised in a home filled with love, strong values and a basic understanding that there was a God who created the universe, and we were to obey His rules, as given by the church denomination we attended.
 However, it wasn’t until my college years that I began to question and investigate spiritual things for myself.
 I was soon confronted with the question, “If you were to die tonight and come face to face with God, why should He let you into heaven?”
 I thought that He should let me in because I had been a “good person”, I tried to be kind and respectful to people and do what was right most of the time.
 Upon reading the Bible on my own for the first time and talking with some people who had a lot of wisdom on the subject, I discovered that what God revealed in that book was quite different than what I had previously thought.

 Obviously many people today associate “organized religion” with very negative things, like bigotry, intolerance, judgmental attitudes, and hypocrisy.
 The mere idea of being “religious” is considered outdated, antiquated and at least irrelevant to life in the 21st century.
-“Spirituality” that allows for many different paths to God, or allowing everyone to “find their truth” is far more attractive to most people.
-I certainly have to agree that the Christian faith and its primary text, the Bible, have been used at times to justify awful behavior towards other people, inflicting pain, suffering and even death.
+Spiritual paths that allow for many different ways to experience God, or allowing everyone to find their own truth is far more attractive to most people.
+I certainly agree that the Christian faith and its primary text, the Bible, have been used at times to justify awful behavior towards other people, inflicting pain, suffering and even death.
 However, as I explored who the person of Jesus Christ was (and as I’ve gotten to know him over the past 30+ years), I came to understand that his extraordinary life and death happened the way they did for exactly the same reason that people behave seemingly inexplicably badly sometimes: the world and the humans that live in it are woefully broken!
 If we’re honest with ourselves, we know that we often fall short of even our OWN standards of goodness, and this disconnect between wanting to be and see good in the world vs. what is actually our experience of ourselves and other in our day-to-day life causes great stress and consternation in most people I talk to, regardless of what cause they might assign to the problem.

 What’s the answer then?
 I’m still trying to learn and grow in my understanding of all of it, but one thing I’m certain of by now is that seeking answers to the world’s very complicated problems by trying hard to do/be better on your own strength is truly an exercise in futility that will lead eventually to exhaustion and frustration.
 Our brief time on this earth is invariably filled with problems, pain, and other results of imperfection, and I have found that only having a meaningful relationship with Jesus gives me a “peace that transcends all understanding” (Philippians 4:7), not to mention giving my music-making a divine sense of joyful purpose.
 He says that his yoke is easy and his burden is light, and when I surrender to and stay yoked with him rather than trying to carry (fix) all the heavy burdens of life myself, I find truth and peace THERE more than anyplace else.